jnothman/UpSetPlot/README.rst

 |issues| |build| |docs| |coverage|

 This is another Python implementation of UpSet plots by Lex et al. [Lex2014]_.
+UpSet plots are used to visualise set overlaps; like Venn diagrams but more readable.

-It tries to provide a simple, interface backed by an extensible, object-oriented design.
+It tries to provide a simple interface backed by an extensible, object-oriented design.

 The basic input format is a `pandas.Series` containing counts